membrane/api-gateway/cli/examples/router/ssl-client/README.txt

 To run the example execute the following steps:

-1. Go to the examples/ssl-tunnel-to-server directory.

-2. Execute router.bat
+1. Execute router.bat

-3. Open the URL http://localhost:8080/svn/membrane/monitor/ in your browser.
+2. Open the URL http://localhost:8080/svn/membrane/monitor/ in your browser.